 An arrhythmia is often controlled with medication.
-However, if you need a procedure to correct your irregular heartbeat, you will get the care you need at Lehigh Valley Heart Institute and the Comprehensive Heart Rhythm Management Program.
+However, if you need a procedure to correct your irregular heartbeat, you will get the care you need at Lehigh Valley Heart and Vascular Institute and the Comprehensive Heart Rhythm Management Program.

 We offer a complete suite of medical, surgical and catheter-based treatments for heart rhythm problems, including: